|Dates / Deadlines:|

 |Class Status:||1st year, 2nd year, 3rd year, 4th year, Graduate student||Minimum GPA Requirement:||2.5|

 |Language of Instruction:||English||Credit Type:||Direct Credit|

 |Study Abroad Administrative Fee:||No||Subject Area:||Health and Human Services, Public Health|

 The participants in this course held in the West Indies, will study the fundamentals of emergency care and disaster preparedness through exploration of existing preparedness infrastructures in St. Kitts and Nevis.

-The course will also include field trips to the International University of Nursing (IUON), University of Medicine and Health Sciences (UMHS), and Ross University School of Veterinary Medicine.
+The course will also include field trips to the University of Medicine and Health Sciences (UMHS), and Ross University School of Veterinary Medicine.
 A highlight of the course will be a "disaster survival" scavenger hunt.
 Teams will compete to locate items most needed during a disaster.

-Students will participate in a two day course at JNF Hospital in St. Kitts to include didactics and skills sessions and interaction with EMTs, nurses, physicians, administrators, and other healthcare professionals.
+Students will participate in a oneday course Alexandria Hospital in Nevis to include didactics and skills sessions and interaction with EMTs, nurses, physicians, administrators, and other healthcare professionals.

 The faculty teaching the course have collective expertise in emergency medicine, "all hazards" preparedness and response, including hurricanes, tornadoes, pandemic flu, basic life support (BLS), advanced cardiac life support (ACLS), advanced trauma life support (ATLS), human patient simulation, mass event medical management, and student health and safety.